Our research is editorially independent but we may earn a commission for purchases made through our links.

 The mysterious and jagged cliffs of the Maine coastline provide the perfect backdrop for an epic climbing trip.
 This is a really unique climbing area because the cliffs hover just over the waters of the northern Atlantic Ocean, offering spectacular views from the granite.
 Due to the cliff’s proximity to the ocean, you’ll need to check a tide chart to make sure that your route base isn’t going to get flooded for your belay partner.
 Don’t miss the pink granite cliffs at Otter Cliffs and Great Head.

 Devil’s Tower has an ominous presence in the Wyoming wilderness, and its hexagonal columns provide a dream experience for those who enjoy crack climbing.
 Some of the cracks here extend about 400 feet, with route ranges starting at 5.7.
-Most the routes here aren’t bolted, so you’ll need to bring your own stoppers and camming devices for protection.
+Most of the routes here aren’t bolted, so you’ll need to bring your own stoppers and camming devices for protection.
 Check the national park’s website for the most up-to-date information on closure dates because the area closes periodically for a native tribe and falcon nesting.

 West Virginia really is wild and wonderful when you’re an outdoorsy type that loves to hike, bike, climb, and paddle.
 There are well over 1,000 climbing routes at the New River Gorge National River that range between 30 feet and 120 feet tall.
 This is an ideal destination for experienced climbers because many of the routes start at 5.9 and above.
 But you can start with Bridge Buttress to work on your skills and also practice your bouldering here.
 Another excellent place to climb in West Virginia is Monongahela National Forest above the North Fork River, where the Spruce Knob-Seneca Rocks National Recreation Area has routes ranging from 5.0 to 5.12.

 East Coast-dwellers love heading to Shawangunk Ridge to do a little climbing in New York.
 This area is often referred to as “The Gunks” and has more than 1,000 climbing routes along several miles of rock face.
 This is a great place for all skill levels because many of the rocks have horizontal cracks that help beginners reach the top.
 High Exposure is a fun 5.6 route that’s anything but boring.
 However, there are some really challenging overhangs here for experienced climbers to attempt and overcome.
-The Gilded Otter, a local eatery, is a great place to satisfy your tummy and taste buds post-climb.